seiya1223/techcasestudies/_drafts/2016-05-19-DevOps-template.md

 ## Problem statement ##

-This section will define the problem(s)/challenges that the customer wants to address with a Xamarin mobile application solution.
-Include things like costs, customer experience, etc.
+This section will define the problem(s)/challenges that the customer wants to address with the hackfest.
+It should also describe how the problems have been identified and what the current situation is (including metrics like the lead time).

 *If you’d really like to make your write-up pop, include a customer quote that highlights the customer’s problem(s)/challenges.*